rhubarbwu/linguistic-collapse/README.md

 Here's an example model that we've made public: https://huggingface.co/rhubarbwu/TinyStories-12x1024_10L

-### Dispatching train jobs for several architectures:
+### Dispatching train jobs for several architectures

 Use [`batch-train.sh`](./batch-train.sh), but note the variables that should be set before and within the `launch()` function declaration.

-### Training the same architecture with multiple seeds:
+### Training the same architecture with multiple seeds

 Assuming you already set up the [`config.json`](./config.json) for your desired architecture, you can add a simple `bash` loop into [`batch-train.sh`](./batch-train.sh).
 Here's the loop that we wrote for our experiments, where `$SCRATCH` is a directory in which we store temporary checkpoints.